tensorlayer/TensorLayerX/docs/modules/activation.rst

 API - Activations
 =========================

-To make TensorLayer3 simple, we minimize the number of activation functions as much as we can.
+To make TensorLayerX simple, we minimize the number of activation functions as much as we can.
 So we encourage you to use Customizes activation function.
 For parametric activation, please read the layer APIs.

-The shortcut of ``tensorlayer.activation`` is ``tensorlayer.act``.

 Your activation
 -------------------

-Customizes activation function in TensorLayer3 is very easy.
+Customizes activation function in TensorLayerX is very easy.
 The following example implements an activation that multiplies its input by 2.
-For more complex activation, TensorFlow(MindSpore/PaddlePaddle) API will be required.
+For more complex activation, TensorFlow(MindSpore, PaddlePaddle, PyTorch) API will be required.

 .. code-block:: python

-  class DoubleActivation(object):
+  from tensorlayerx.nn.core import Module class DoubleActivation(Module):
     def __init__(self):
         pass
-    def __call__(self, x):
+    def forward(self, x):
         return x * 2
   double_activation = DoubleActivation()

-.. automodule:: tensorlayer.layers.activation
+.. automodule:: tensorlayerx.nn

 .. autosummary::
+   ELU
    PRelu
    PRelu6
    PTRelu6
+   ReLU
+   ReLU6
+   Softplus
    LeakyReLU
    LeakyReLU6
    LeakyTwiceRelu6